[17th UTokyo FFP] Nabetan Journal DAY 2 Part 2

 ・This class was conducted by using a strategy called “Flipped Class.”
 The assignment of DAY 1 worked as preparation for DAY 2.

-・Structure: introductory section, main section, and concluding section It also applies to DAY 2.
+・Structure: an introductory section, main section, and concluding section It also applies to DAY 2.

 ・Various issues and learning contents are related to the final assignment (i.e., class design sheet).